Thompson’s 3 TDs lift Kansas St. in 41-17 rout of UTSA

-Thompson, who had been in a much-discussed quarterback battle with Alex Delton, stood out with some stellar play and might have sealed up the starting job.
+Thompson, who had been in a much-discussed quarterback battle with Alex Delton through the spring and early part of fall camps, stood out with some stellar play and might have sealed up the starting job.
 Thompson was tough to tame through the air and on the ground.

-“I felt like we played well today,” Thompson said.
-“Coming into this game we really wanted to build momentum going into Big 12 play and really wanted to put emphasis on starting the game well.
-I just trust my coaching and teammates and they made a lot of good plays today.”

 The Kansas State (2-1) signal caller threw for 213 yards on 13-of-18 passing and connected on long aerial bombs to Dalton Schoen and Isaiah Zuber.
 Thompson also was lethal on the ground with 66 yards rushing highlighted by a 27-yard scamper for a touchdown midway through the third quarter.